 Crane equipment should only be operated by trained and qualified workers.
 They should be inspected regularly, and various crane safety regulations must be followed to avoid serious accidents.

-Construction workers use forklifts for a variety of reasons, such as lifting loaded pallets and removing debris.
-When something goes wrong during these operations, it can result in falls, workers getting struck by the forklift or falling materials, forklift rollovers, and crush injuries.
+When something goes wrong with this machinery, it can result in falls, workers getting struck by the falling materials, rollovers, and crush injuries.

 Worker Safety – Accident Prevention Involving Heavy Equipment